saeed-asle/FaceAuthentication/README.md

   * Greets recognized users and prompts for PIN verification for added security.
   * Automatically exits after a set duration if no face is recognized.

-How to Use
+# How to Use

 Load Known Faces:

-The load_known_faces function reads images from the specified directory, processes them to obtain face encodings, and stores the names and encodings.
+  * The load_known_faces function reads images from the specified directory, processes them to obtain face encodings, and stores the names and encodings.
-Example: known_face_encodings, known_face_names = load_known_faces("./known/")
+  * Example: known_face_encodings, known_face_names = load_known_faces("./known/")

 Initialize Text-to-Speech:

-The initialize_tts function initializes the text-to-speech engine with a specified voice and rate.
+  * The initialize_tts function initializes the text-to-speech engine with a specified voice and rate.
-Example: speaker = initialize_tts()
+  * Example: speaker = initialize_tts()

 User Authentication:

-The authenticate_user function prompts the user for a PIN and checks it against stored PINs.
+  * The authenticate_user function prompts the user for a PIN and checks it against stored PINs.
-Example: authenticate_user(known_users, username)
+  * Example: authenticate_user(known_users, username)

 Video Capture and Face Recognition:

-The video_capture_and_recognition function captures video from the webcam, detects faces, and recognizes them using the loaded face encodings.
+  * The video_capture_and_recognition function captures video from the webcam, detects faces, and recognizes them using the loaded face encodings.
-It greets recognized users and prompts for PIN verification.
+  * It greets recognized users and prompts for PIN verification.
-Example: video_capture_and_recognition(camera, known_face_encodings, known_face_names, speaker, known_users)
+  * Example: video_capture_and_recognition(camera, known_face_encodings, known_face_names, speaker, known_users)

-Dependencies
+# Dependencies

 Make sure you have the following libraries installed:

-face_recognition
+  * face_recognition
-opencv-python (cv2)
+  * opencv-python (cv2)
-pyttsx3
+  * pyttsx3
-numpy
+  * numpy
-PIL (Pillow)
+  * PIL (Pillow)

+You can install these libraries using pip:

+    pip install face_recognition opencv-python pyttsx3 numpy pillow

+# Directory Structure

+Ensure your directory structure looks like this:

+        .
+    ├── face_recognition_auth.py
+    ├── known/
+    │   ├── user1.jpg
+    │   ├── user2.jpg
+    │   └── ...
+    └── requirements.txt

+# Output
+  * Recognizes and greets known users.
+  * Prompts for PIN verification for added security.
+  * Outputs errors and relevant messages during execution.